dylan-lang/opendylan/documentation/library-reference/source/io/streams.rst

 use the sealed class :class:`<buffer>` for their buffers.
-You can suggest a buffer size when creating buffered streams, but normally you do not need to do so, because a buffer size that is appropriate for the stream’s source or destination is chosen for you.
+You can suggest a buffer size when creating buffered streams, but normally you do not need to do so, because a buffer size that is appropriate for the stream's source or destination is chosen for you.

 Instances of the class :class:`<buffer>` also contain some state information.
 This state information includes an index where reading or